otmaneEH/Developpement-digital-courses/README.md

 # Developpement-digital-courses
-All course materials for TSDI program at OFPPT.
+All course materials for TSDD program at OFPPT.
 Lecture notes, assignments, and resources organized by course.